Disease/Disorder

 Epidemiology including risk factors and primary prevention

-Pediatric CIP is highly associated with sepsis or systemic inflammatory response syndrome complicated with multiple organ dysfunction syndrome and invasive mechanical ventilation more than 7 days.
-It is also associated with hyperglycemia, renal replacement therapy, organ transplantation, toxic drug effects (corticosteroid, aminoglycosides, statins, and neuromuscular blocking agents), burns, immobility, and female sex.
-Risk factors that distinguish pediatric CIP patients from adults include asthma and use of extracorporeal life support.6,9,10
+Pediatric CIP has been highly associated with sepsis complicated with multiple organ dysfunction syndrome and invasive mechanical ventilation for more than 7 days.
+It is also associated with hyperglycemia, renal replacement therapy, organ transplantation, burns, immobility, female sex, and toxic drug effects such as corticosteroid, aminoglycosides, statins, and neuromuscular blocking agents, though more recent meta-analyses in large adult populations have found less significant impact of corticosteroids and neuromuscular blocking agents on CIP risk, likely due to variable dose and duration of treatment in available studies.7 Risk factors that distinguish pediatric CIP patients from adults include asthma and use of extracorporeal life support.5,9,10

 Patho-anatomy/physiology